shahmeerkm10/ITA_sft-dpo/README.md

 -The main report is Shahmeer_Khan-25156.docx which contains detail about the whole experiment.

--For human evaluation i used dop-eval-1 and sft-eval
+-For human evaluation i used dop-eval-1 and sft-eval, these files use CPU as i ran out of gpu access on kaggle, you can use gpu to speed things up.

 -The notebooks used for experimentation are lora-ita(3) for sft and dpo-ita(2) accordingly